Dreaming381/Latios-Framework/Documentation~/Psyshock Physics/Collision Layers.md

 ## The Collision Layer Structure

-A collision layer does not use any pointers, nor does the broadphase algorithm use any `ComponentDataFromEntity<>` to perform its work.
+A collision layer does not use any pointers, nor does the broadphase algorithm use any `ComponentLookup<>` to perform its work.
 Instead, all data is copied upon construction.
-The following pieces of data are stored in a
+The following pieces of data are stored in a `CollisionLayer`:
-CollisionLayer:

 -   Aabb
 -   ColliderBody – a struct which contains the following